SharePoint/sp-dev-docs/docs/sp-add-ins/create-high-trust-sharepoint-add-ins.md

   - **SecurityTokenServiceApplicationPool**

-  - The add-in pool that serves the IIS web site that hosts the parent SharePoint web application for your test SharePoint website.
+  - The add-in pool that serves the IIS website that hosts the parent SharePoint web application for your test SharePoint website.
 For the **SharePoint - 80** IIS website, the pool is called **OServerPortalAppPool**.

 2. In IIS manager, select the _ServerName_ node in the tree view on the left.